| | | | Conceptual

 and natural brushes/sticks that we will have made beforehand.
 Children can

+also use charcoal sticks provided to add detail.
 17. When paintings are complete, all clean up, taking care to preserve

 our handmade painting/drawing tools.
 Use sponge, bucket and towel to wipe